 With some care, bscan can also be used to synchronize your existing catalog with a Volume.
 Although we have never seen a case of bscan damaging a catalog, since bscan modifies your catalog, we recommend that you do a simple ASCII backup of your database before running bscan just to be sure.
-See Compacting Your Database for the details of making a copy of your database.
+See Compacting Your Database section (section 43.1 on page 348) of the Bacula Community Main Manual for the details of making a copy of your database.